 Of important note, Hayfork is also a town of artists.
 Hayfork has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Hayfork’s character.

-Telecommuters are a relatively large percentage of the workforce: 39.65% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Hayfork telecommute to their jobs.
+Overall, about 39.65% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Being a small town, Hayfork does not have a public transit system used by locals to get to and from work.
+Hayfork is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The overall education level of Hayfork citizens is substantially higher than the typical US community, as 29.34% of adults in Hayfork have at least a bachelor's degree, and the average American community has 21.84%.